 A variety of tropical plants, including palms, the original red brick walks, and surround the six original marble musicians' busts that formerly graced the nearby Music Stand.
 The Piper Palm House is enhanced with stone central flooring, historic-design lighting, and the handsome Lichtenstein fountain urn displayed in the center of the gallery.

 Outside the front doors, visitors can enjoy the newly refurbished Stupp Plaza, which overlooks beautifully landscaped lily ponds.

 The indoor seating capacity of The Piper Palm House is a comfortable 150 with use of provided round tables and chairs.
 More guests can be accommodated at standing events or with combined use of the building and plaza.
 A year round brunch/buffet, Café Madeleine, is offered on Sundays from 10:00 AM - 2:00 PM, and is increasingly popular as a refreshing oasis for Park visitors.

 Comparable to the Kensington Orangery in London or the Pavilion du Lac at Parc Buttes-Chaumont in Paris, The Piper Palm House provides an ambiance unlike any in the region.

 The Piper Palm House and Stupp Plaza are available for reserved use.

 - Reservation fees include exclusive use of The Piper Palm House and Stupp Plaza, setup and breakdown of 60" round tables and white wooden chairs, parking, and security for ceremonies and evening events.

 - Reservation fees do not include food, beverages, linens, music or other special services.
 Butler's Pantry is the exclusive Piper Palm House caterer.
-For menus and pricing on food and beverage, call Samantha at Butler's Pantry at 314-664-7680.
+For menus and pricing on food and beverage, call Marie or Jackie at Butler's Pantry at 314-664-7680.